 - The language spoken mostly is Ilocano.
 Many people who work at larger restaurants and hotels can speak English so it is not absolutely necessary to know Ilocano.

 - Tipping is greatly appreciated and usually expected.
-There are many people who will gladly help you with your luggage, directions, drive you or pick up after you if you like.
-Please tip them.
-This is how they make most of their livelihood.
+There are many people who will gladly help you with your luggage, provide directions, drive you or pick up after you if you like.
+Please tip them; this is how they make most of their livelihood.

 - The Philippines is a very polite country.
-It is customary to address everyone in a respectful title, such as Sir or Boss for males and Miss and Mam for ladies.
-Smile everywhere and at every one.
+It is customary to address everyone in a respectful title, such as Sir or Boss for males and Miss and Ma’am for ladies.
+Try to smile everywhere and at everyone!

 🎟 Get access to thousands of airport lounges with ONE discounted pass.
 Grab your Priority pass today.

 Author: My name is Majesta Zea but you can call me Zea for short!
 I’m 26 years old and have been blogging for about a year now.
 I was born in the Philippines and lived there for the first few years of my life.
 Since then, I have lived in the San Francisco Bay Area, London and currently Las Vegas.
 I have a passion for exploring the world and the food it has to offer.
 I have a never-ending passion for travel and although I am based out of Las Vegas, I try to do so whenever possible!

 The Ilocos Region is in the uppermost north western part of the Philippines, along the coast of Luzon Island.

 The Ilocos Region has some of the best preserved centuries old architecture, with Ilocos Sur containing two UNESCO World Heritage Sites.